Walsh Front Desk Attendant

 - Other members of the sophomore area will have access to Walsh from 7:00 a.m. through midnight

-- Residents of the freshman and senior areas and off campus students will not have swipe access to the building
+- Residents of the fist year and senior areas and off campus students will not have swipe access to the building

 - When the welcome desk is in operation, all students and visitors without swipe access will need to be signed into the building by a Walsh resident.